gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Gradle now recognizes changes in the order of files for classpath properties as a reason to mark a task like `JavaCompile` out-of-date.
 The new `@OrderSensitive` annotation can be used on task input properties to turn this feature on in custom tasks.

+### Generate `gradle-plugin` template project with `init`

+The [Build Init plugin](userguide/build_init_plugin.html) can now generate a complete Gradle plugin template project.
+The generated project has a custom Gradle plugin, task and uses Gradle TestKit and Spock.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.